jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 1. Run `siriproxy update`

-2. Copy the new `cp config.example.yml ~/.siriproxy/config.yml` with the email setup and edit it!
+2. Edit ` ~/.siriproxy/config.yml` with the new email setup lines from `cp config.example.yml` !

 3. Start the server `siriproxy server`